 Smartsheet is an enterprise work management tool for large teams or projects.

-Teamhood is a kanban-first project management tool for high-performing teams.
+Teamhood is a Kanban-first project management tool for high-performing teams.

 While the three descriptions differ a little, there is a common theme in all 3 solutions – work and project management.
 So it seems all of these tools aim to improve your processes and make managing them easier.
+Let’s look at how these tools look in different categories.

-Microsoft Project vs Smartsheet vs Teamhood: Kanban
+Microsoft Project vs Smartsheet vs Teamhood: Kanban Implementation

 Agile has been a trend in the project management field for quite a while now and many teams look for tools that can support visualization through Kanban boards.
 So, let’s explore what can be done with these 3 solutions.